Big City Park

-Big City Park is a live-action puppet show, aimed at preschoolers and shot on location in Ormeau Park, Belfast, Northern Ireland.
-Big City Park is an original property created, written and produced by Sixteen South in co-production with BBC Scotland.
+Big City Park is a live-action television puppet show, aimed at preschoolers and shot on location in Ormeau Park, Belfast, Northern Ireland.
+The series urges children to explore nature and the outdoors.
+Created, written and produced by Colin Williams, the series was broadcast on Cbeebies for two seasons between 2010 and 2012.
+Big City Park was a co-production of Sixteen South with BBC Scotland.

 Premise and production

 Big City Park is a 26 x 14 minute preschool show that aims to get children outdoors and rediscover the awe and wonder of nature.
 The show features Billy, a badger, Dara, a fox and a troll called Ruairi, who all live in the park - along with their human friend, May the park keeper.

 It was a BBC featured show for August 2010 and rated very highly with over 24% of the audience.
 It peaked with an audience share of 341,000 on 20 August with an average of 244,000 across the series.
 It was the second most watched show in its slot on CBeebies during August 2010 and the first show attracted 19,000 viewers on BBC iPlayer alone.